phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_multiseq.md

  nav: "coronavirus"
 ---

-In this tutorial, we will show how to get started with VMD and then calculate Qres of the alignment of SARS-CoV-2 RBD and SARS RBD using the VMD plugin Multiseq and PDB entries of the RBDs: <a href="https://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a> and <a href="https://www.rcsb.org/structure/2ajf" target="_blank">2ajf</a>, respectively.
-Afterwards, by locating regions of low Qres, we can identify regions of structural differences between the two.
+In this tutorial, we will get started with VMD and then calculate Qres between the SARS-CoV-2 RBD (PDB entry: <a href="https://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a>) and SARS-CoV RBD (PDB entry: <a href="https://www.rcsb.org/structure/2ajf" target="_blank">2ajf</a>) using the VMD plugin Multiseq.
+By locating regions with low Qres, we can hopefully identify regions of structural differences between the two RBDs.

-Multiseq aligns the structures by using the Structural Alignment of Multiple Proteins (STAMP) tool.
-The algorithm minimizes the distance between alpha carbons of the aligned residues for each protein or molecule by applying rigid-body rotations and translations.
+Multiseq aligns two protein structures using a tool called **Structural Alignment of Multiple Proteins (STAMP)**.
+Much like the Kabsch algorithm considered in part 1 of the module, STAMP minimizes the distance between alpha carbons of the aligned residues for each protein or molecule by applying rotations and translations.
 If the structures do not have common structures, then STAMP will fail.
-For more details on the STAMP algorithm, click <a href="http://www.compbio.dundee.ac.uk/manuals/stamp.4.4/stamp.pdf" target="_blank">here</a>.
+For more details on the algorithm used by STAMP, click <a href="http://www.compbio.dundee.ac.uk/manuals/stamp.4.4/stamp.pdf" target="_blank">here</a>.

+## Getting started

-For this tutorial, please download VMD.
-The download can be found <a href="https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD" target="_blank">here</a>.
-The program may prompt you to download additional protein database information during this tutorial.
-If this occurs, please download the protein database information.
+For this tutorial, first <a href="https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD" target="_blank">download VMD</a>.
+Throughout this tutorial, the program may prompt you to download additional protein database information, which you should accept.

-We will need to download the PDB files for 6vw1 and 2ajf.
-First follow this link to the PDB page for the SARS-CoV-2 RBD <a href="https://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a>.
-Click on *Download Files* and select *PDB Format*.
+We will need to download the `.pdb` files for 6vw1 and 2ajf.
+Visit the <a href="https://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a> and <a href="https://www.rcsb.org/structure/2ajf" target="_blank">2ajf</a> PDB pages.
+For each protein,  click on `Download Files` and select `PDB Format`.
+The following figure shows this for 6vw1.

 ![image-center](../assets/images/Ridge0.png){: .align-center}
 {: style="font-size: medium;"}

+## Test

-Next, launch VMD.
-Three windows will open. *VMD.exe* is the console window, but we do not need to worry about it. *VMD Main* will be where we will be load molecules and change the visualizations.
-Finally, *OpenGL Display* will display the visualizations.
+Next, launch VMD, which will open three windows. `VMD.exe` is the console window, which we will not use in this tutorial.
+We will  `VMD Main` will be where we will be load molecules and change the visualizations.
+Finally, `OpenGL Display` will display the visualizations.
 Here, we want to load 6vw1 into VMD.
-In *VMD Main*, go to *File>New Molecule*.
-Click on *Browse*, select the molecule (6vw1.pdb) and click *Load*.
+In `VMD Main`, go to `File>New Molecule`.
+Click on `Browse`, select the molecule (6vw1.pdb) and click `Load`.

 ![image-center](../assets/images/Ridge1.png){: .align-center}
 {: style="font-size: medium;"}
 ![image-center](../assets/images/Ridge2.png){: .align-center}
 {: style="font-size: medium;"}

-The molecule should now be listed in *VMD Main* as well as the visualization in the *OpenGL Display*.
+The molecule should now be listed in `VMD Main` as well as the visualization in the `OpenGL Display`.

 ![image-center](../assets/images/Ridge3.png){: .align-center}
 {: style="font-size: medium;"}

-In the *OpenGL Display* window, you can click and drag the molecule to change the orientation.
+In the `OpenGL Display` window, you can click and drag the molecule to change the orientation.
 Pressing ‘r’ on the keyboard allows you to rotate the molecule, pressing ‘t’ on the keyboard allows you to translate the molecule, and finally pressing ‘s’ allows you to enlarge or shrink the molecule (or use scroll wheel).
 Note that left click and right click are different.

 Now, we need to load the SARS RBD.
 Repeat the steps but with <a href="https://www.rcsb.org/structure/2ajf" target="_blank">2ajf</a>.
-After both molecules are loaded into VMD, start up *Multiseq* by going to *Extensions>Analysis>Multiseq*.
+After both molecules are loaded into VMD, start up `Multiseq` by going to `Extensions>Analysis>Multiseq`.

 ![image-center](../assets/images/Qres1.png){: .align-center}
 {: style="font-size: medium;"}